DBraun/DawDreamer/README.md

 ### Using FAUST processors

 Let's start by looking at FAUST DSP files, which end in `.dsp`.
-For convenience, the standard library is always imported, so you don't need to `import("stdfaust.lib");` All code must result in a `process` with 2 outputs and an even number of inputs.
-Here's an example using a demo stereo reverb:
+For convenience, the standard library is always imported, so you don't need to `import("stdfaust.lib");` Here's an example using a demo stereo reverb:

 #### **faust_reverb.dsp:**
 ```dsp